rodrigoalcarazdelaosa/fisiquimicamente/content/en/apuntes-4ESO/fluidos/index.md

 ---
 title: Fluids
-subtitle: Concept of pressure, principles of hydrostatics and atmospheric physics
+subtitle: Concept of Pressure, Principles of Hydrostatics and Atmospheric Physics
-summary: "`COMING SOON` <br> Concept of pressure, principles of hydrostatics and atmospheric physics."
+summary: "`COMING SOON` <br> Concept of Pressure, Principles of Hydrostatics and Atmospheric Physics."
 tags:
 - 15-16-year-olds
 - forces